How, And Why, Some Farmers Are Bringing Livestock Back To The Prairie

 "Rotational grazing systems are really productive for wildlife because there's a combination of rest, recovery and grazing," Janke says, which can allow for a variety of native plants to grow back.
 That, in turn, attracts birds and pollinators and helps restore the area to something resembling the former tallgrass prairie.

-Johnson may never restore prairie, and she can’t let her hogs roam freely as they do in Will Harris’ Georgia woodland.
-His example, though, gives her hope that she can care for her livestock, restore soil health, attract wildlife, and turn a profit.
-It’s not just a dream, it can be a business plan.
+Johnson may never restore prairie, and she can't let her hogs roam freely as they do in Will Harris' Georgia woodland.
+His example, though, gives her hope that she can care for her livestock, restore soil health, attract wildlife and turn a profit.
+It's not just a dream, it's a business plan.

-“And that he is doing well,” she says, “it just tells me that we have a future.
-And we have a place in agriculture today.”
+This story comes to us from Harvest Public Media, a reporting collaboration focused on food and agriculture.
+Amy Mayer is a reporter with Iowa Public Radio.